 Remember, you are presumed innocent until convicted.
 Our Nevada marijuana attorneys will negotiate aggressively with prosecutors to dismiss or reduce your charges, and to fight for you if your case goes to trial.

-If you need criminal defense legal representation in Nevada, contact our Las Vegas Criminal Defense Lawyers at 702-DEFENSE (702-333-3673) to schedule a free consultation.
+If you are in need of criminal defense legal representation in Nevada, contact our Las Vegas Criminal Defense Lawyers at 702-DEFENSE (702-333-3673) to schedule a free consultation.

-To learn about California marijuana sales laws, go to our page on California marijuana sales laws.
+Arrested in California?
+Go to our article on California marijuana sales laws.

 Arrested in Colorado?
 Go to our article on Colorado marijuana laws.